Adding and Executing Excel Reports

 Right clicking on any entries on the Excel Automation: Export Reports and Import Data dialog box will bring up the following pop up list:

-The options on the pop up list have the same functionality as the buttons on the various tab pages.
+For most of the options on the pop up list, they are simply an alternate method to access the same functionality as the buttons on the various tab pages.

 Executing an Excel Report